 Juno approaching

 These observations have implications for the Juno mission.
 After approaching Ganymede and D’Europe several months ago, the American probe is gradually approaching Io for a close flyby scheduled for December 2023.
 However, several of its instruments will be sensitive to changes in the plasma environment around Io and Jupiter.
-These future observations could thus tell us if this volcanic explosion had a different composition from the previous ones.
+These future observations might thus tell us if this volcanic explosion had a different composition from the previous ones.

 In the meantime, before Juno can get close enough, the astronomer hopes more observations can be made.
 For this work, the researcher relied on a relatively simple telescope (IoIO) configured to be controlled remotely.
 Almost all the parts used to build it are available in specialist stores.
-These additional small instruments, scattered around the world, could help astronomers continue to monitor the Jovian moon from Earth during interruptions imposed by adverse weather conditions.
+These additional small instruments, scattered around the world, might help astronomers continue to monitor the Jovian moon from Earth during interruptions imposed by adverse weather conditions.